-The specific itinerary shown below, departure dates and costs are based on the Ocean Diamond.
-Other ships operating the same route on different dates and with different prices include Silver Explorer, Ushuaia, Sea Adventurer.
+The specific itinerary shown below, departure dates and costs are based on the Ocean Endeavour.
+Other ships operating the same route on different dates and with different prices include Ocean Diamond, Silver Explorer, Ushuaia, Sea Adventurer.
 Click on the Departure Schedule tab above for more information.

 This trip has no fixed departures but restrictions may apply - check operator website